Practical Nursing Program (LPN)

 - Take required nursing pre-admission test: TEAS: Test of Essential Academic Skills for English Comprehension, Math and English Grammar.
 Applicants must receive a score of 65% or higher in each of the three sections

-International transcripts can only be processed by NVCC after they have been sent to one of the evaluation agencies recognized by NOVA (see below.)
-The student must request that an official evaluation be sent by the selected agency to:
+International transcripts can only be processed by NOVA after they have been sent to one of the evaluation agencies recognized by NOVA (see below).
+Students must request that an official evaluation be sent by the selected agency to:

 Northern Virginia Community College